alfredfrancis68/todo_ascendo/README.md

 python manage.py migrate
 python manage.py runserver
 ```
+# A simple rest api with DRF

+## step1 : installation

+* <a href="https://docs.djangoproject.com/en/1.8/howto/windows/#:~:text=Django%20can%20be%20installed%20easily,version%20in%20the%20command%20prompt.">Django Installation</a>
+* <a href="https://www.django-rest-framework.org/#installation">DRF installation and setting up </a>
+* <a href="https://djangocentral.com/visual-studio-code-setup-for-django-developers/">Configuring vs code</a>
+* <a href="https://www.postman.com/downloads/"> Postman </a>
+* <a href="https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04"> Postgres </a>
+* <a href="https://simpleisbetterthancomplex.com/tutorial/2016/08/09/how-to-deploy-django-applications-on-heroku.html"> Heroku </a>

+#### <a href="https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html">cookie cutter django</a>

-## Configuring project for deploying in heroku
+### Configuring project for deploying in heroku

 - create a free heroku account,<a href="https://devcenter.heroku.com/articles/heroku-cli#download-and-install"> download and install heroku cli</a>
 ```bash